-5. The full definition of direct discrimination is set out in the Equality Act Overview above.
+5. I he full definition of direct discrimination is set out in the Equality Act Overview above.
 It is direct race discrimination to treat a person less favourably because of race.
 Usually this mean's the person's own race.